 Recipe Notes

-Note 2: Cake Flour: This flour is responsible for giving the cookies a fluffier, more delicate, and more tender crumb.
-It helps keep these cookies soft and chewy.
-We combine cake flour with all-purpose flour to get the perfect texture.
-You'll find cake flour on the baking supplies aisle in the grocery store.
-I don't recommend a different flour substitute or making "homemade" cake flour -- it doesn't work the same in this recipe.
+Note 2: Cake flour makes these cookies extra soft and fluffy.
+Combined with all-purpose flour, it creates the perfect texture.
+I don’t recommend a flour substitute or making homemade cake flour—it doesn’t work the same in this recipe.

 Nutrition